Nonperturbative Formulation of Resonances in Quantum Mechanics Based on Exact WKB Method

 \subsubsection{Stokes graph}

 So far, we have derived the exact resonant solution and its energy.
-Here, we move with the perspective of the exact WKB analysis.
+Here, we proceed with the perspective of the exact WKB analysis.
 Figure~\ref{fig:stokes_graph} shows the Stokes graph for the inverted Rosen--Morse potential, $V(x)=1/\cosh^2x$, with $0<E<1$.
 The left and right panels are devoted to~$\im\hbar>0$ and $\im\hbar<0$, respectively.
 The black points denote the turning points and the solid/dashed curves are the corresponding Stokes curves.
 Note that the potential possesses the periodicity of~$\im x\in[-\pi/2,\pi/2]$ due to the cosine function on~$\re x=0$.
 The blue point is the double pole and the blue wavy lines are branch cuts.

 To see the resonant states, we choose a path of the analytic continuation from~$\im x\to\pm\infty$ to~$\im x\to\mp\infty$ along the Stokes curves depicted in~Fig.~\ref{fig:stokes_graph}.
 Especially, because of normalizability, we need to take $\psi_-$ for both regions of~$\im x\to\pm\infty$.
-Such a path can be chosen in Fig.~\ref{fig:stokes_graph_path}.
-The red path implies the path in the above sense.
+Such a path can be chosen as shown in Fig.~\ref{fig:stokes_graph_path}.
+The red path in the figure implies the path in the above sense.
 Note that the red solid curve is on the Riemann sheet depicted while the red dashed curve is on another Riemann sheet after passing through the branch cut.

 We make a remark on analogy to the CSM.
 From the ABC theorem, resonant states after complex scaling are some kind of bound states.
 It indicates that resonant states can be normalized in complexified asymptotic regions.
 In fact, in the Stokes graph in Fig.~\ref{fig:stokes_graph_path}, we observe that there is a path in the complex plane along which the wave function decays; we regard it as the normalizable path.